ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Bethel College Financial Aid

-The majority of Bethel College undergrads use financial aid to finance their education.
-In 2022, 423 of the 469 undergrads enrolled received financial aid.
-Bethel College meets 85% of the demonstrated financial need for undergraduates.
+The majority of Bethel College undergrads use financial aid to to cover the cost of tuition.
+In 2023, 410 of the 495 undergrads enrolled received financial aid.
+Bethel College meets 79% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.